ibm-cloud-docs/vpc/vsi_is_scheduled_scaling.md

 4. In the new screen, click **Create**
 5. Enter an appropriate name for the scheduled action.
 6. Click **Recurring**.
 7. Select a date and time to run the scheduled action by using the predefined dropdown options for each pattern section (Monthly, Days, Hours, Minutes).
-Or choose a custom schedule by clicking what months, days, hours, and minutes that you want the schedule to run.
-<br>Alternatively, you can select a date and time schedule by entering a cron expression.
+Or choose a custom schedule by clicking what months, days, hours, and minutes that you want the schedule to run.  \n Alternatively, you can select a date and time schedule by entering a cron expression.
 Click **Cron** and enter an appropriate cron expression.
 8. If your instance group is _dynamic_, enter a minimum and or maximum instance group size to apply when this action runs.
 If your instance group is _static_, enter the instance group size to apply when this action runs.
 9. Click **Create**.